run --all

 runs, Terragrunt will try to find all dependent units and show a confirmation prompt with a list of detected dependencies.
 This is because Terragrunt knows that once resources in a dependency is destroyed, any commands run on dependent units may fail.
 For example, if destroy

-was called on the redis
+was called on the valkey

 unit, you’ll be asked for confirmation, as the backend-app

-depends on redis
+depends on valkey

 .